Cuckoo: Host egg mimicry

 Mimicry may also be imperfect due to a lack of strong selection pressures towards the parasite.
 Oriental reed warbler hosts do not discriminate between warbler-sized model eggs and slightly larger model cuckoo eggs.
 Since cuckoos in this situation can effectively parasitize despite laying eggs slightly larger than those of their hosts, there are little selective pressures to evolve "perfect" mimicry.

 To select the most suitable host nests, cuckoos may "egg-match" as well.
 Daurian redstarts (Phoenicurus auroreus), another cuckoo host, lay clutches of either pink or blue eggs.
-Cuckoo eggs are more similar in reflectance and color to blue redstart eggs than pink ones.
+Cuckoo eggs are more similar in reflectance and colour to blue redstart eggs than pink ones.
 In-field observations revealed parasitism occurred more frequently in blue-egg redstart nests (19.3%) than in pink-egg redstart nests (7.9%).
 This suggests cuckoos prefer parasitizing nests containing eggs resembling their own.
-Experiments in the lab show similar findings: cuckoos parasitized artificial nests containing blue eggs more frequently than pink ones, and mathematical simulations further showed that cuckoos with moderate range of cheating success rate for egg color (and/or shape) has higher long-term survival capacity.
+Experiments in the lab show similar findings: cuckoos parasitized artificial nests containing blue eggs more frequently than pink ones, and mathematical simulations further showed that cuckoos with moderate range of cheating success rate for egg colour (and/or shape) has higher long-term survival capacity.

 Two main hypotheses on the cognitive mechanisms mediate host distinguishing of eggs.
 One hypothesis is true recognition, which states that a host compares eggs present in its clutch to an internal template (learnt or innate), to identify if parasitic eggs are present.
 However, memorizing a template of a parasitic egg is costly and imperfect and likely not identical to each host's egg.
 The other one is the discordancy hypothesis, which states that a host compares eggs in the clutch and identifies the odd ones.
 However, if parasitic eggs made the majority of eggs in the clutch, then hosts ends up rejecting their own eggs.
 More recent studies have found that both mechanisms more likely contribute to host discrimination of parasitic eggs since one compensates for the limitations of the other.